rasterio/rasterio/docs/topics/georeferencing.rst

 Coordinate Transformation
 -------------------------
-This section describes the three primary kinds of georefencing metadata supported by rasterio.
+This section describes the three primary kinds of georeferencing metadata supported by rasterio.

 Affine